 Jail and Inmate Search in Alabama

-As of the end of May, Alabama had 27,098 inmates populating their prisons and jails.
+As of the end of May, AL had 27,098 inmates populating their prisons and jails.
 24,643 of them were male, and only 2,455 were female.
 Almost 60% of Alabama’s prison population is white and the remainder black.
 Jefferson County contributes the highest number of prisoners with just under 14% of the state’s total.
-Alabama offers its inmates both drug treatment programs as well as educational programs for prisoners to participate in.
+The state offers its inmates both drug treatment programs as well as educational programs for prisoners to participate in.
 Participation in these programs is utilized by only a small fraction of the inmate population.
 The majority of inmates are housed in medium-security facilities and are age 36-40.

 Table of Contents

 What are AL Jail Records?

 Alabama jail inmate search gives records about each prisoner incarcerated in jail or prison within the state.
 The state assigns each prisoner an Alabama Institutional Serial number (AIS) for identification.
 Using this number is the fastest way to look up someone in the state penal system.
 You can also search Alabama jail records using someone’s name.
 They keep only current incarcerations online; historical records are removed.
 An Alabama inmate record will contain the place of imprisonment, the person’s name, race, gender, hair and eye color, height, and weight, birth date, aliases, physical descriptors like tattoos or scars and a current mug shot.
 The record will also show his offenses, sentencing, time served and parole or release date.

 How to Perform Alabama Inmate Lookup